telostia/lunarium-guides/guides/auto_guide.md

 Download windows wallet from these locations: https://github.com/LunariumCoin/lunarium/releases

-for handy I linked the most commonly used 64bit for windows: https://github.com/LunariumCoin/lunarium/releases/download/v1.0.0/lunarium-1.0.0-win64.zip
+For handy I linked the most commonly used 64bit for windows: https://github.com/LunariumCoin/lunarium/releases/download/v1.0.0/lunarium-1.0.0-win64.zip

 Once its downloaded, unzip the file then run it.